 This invitation is for working media only.
 Once your information is received we will confirm your reservation via email.
-Accompanying the confirmation will be a release form.
-This form must be completed by each of the media representatives going on the flight and delivered to on-site EAA personnel on the day of the media flight.

 Potential Ford Tri-Motor Storylines

 - Local individual(s) who flew the Ford Tri-Motor for the airlines - Individual who remembers first flying on the Ford Tri-Motor as a child - Community member who visited the airport and watched the Ford Tri-Motor fly when it was first introduced - An individual who flew for Eastern Airlines or Island Air - Someone who served as a smoke jumper on the Ford Tri-Motor